ycl-the-lyc/ubc-study-notes/math-220/math-220.typ

   $R$ is an equivalence relation on $A$.
 ]

-We will find @th:bezouts[Bézout's Identity] useful for equivalence relation related proofs that also involve congruency.
+We will find Bézout's Identity useful for equivalence relation related proofs that also involve congruency.

 = Functions
 #definition(title: [Function])[